 West Virginia Inmate Search

-- West Virginia Division of Corrections
+West Virginia

 In an effort to enhance transparency and accessibility of information regarding incarcerated individuals, the West Virginia Department of Corrections (DOC) provides a user-friendly Inmate Search System.
 This online platform empowers the public, family members, and legal representatives to access essential details about inmates within the state’s correctional facilities.